Lega Nord: Ideology

 The party's ideology is a combination of political federalism, fiscal federalism, regionalism and defense of northern Italian traditions.
 The historical goal of the party is to transform Italy into a federated state, letting Padania keep more tax revenues collected there under a regime of fiscal federalism.
 Through Lega Nord, federalism has become a major issue in the country.
 This is also the main difference between the Lega Nord and most European regionalist parties (South Tyrolean People's Party, Basque Nationalist Party, Republican Left of Catalonia, Scottish National Party, Vlaams Belang and the like), which focus on special rights for their own regions.

 The original programme of the party identified "federalist libertarianism" as ideology.
 In fact, the party has often varied its tone and policies, replacing its original libertarianism and social liberalism with a more socially conservative approach, alternating anti-clericalism with a pro-Catholic Church stance and Europeanism with a marked Euroscepticism and ultimately abandoning much of its original pacifism and uncompromising environmentalism.
-Lega Nord is now often regarded as a right-wing populist party.
+Lega Nord is now often regarded as a right-wing populist party, and has been described as "ethnoregionalist populist" or "radical right populist".
 Party leaders generally reject the "right-wing" label, though not the "populist" label.
 In 2008, Umberto Bossi explained in an interview that Lega Nord is "libertarian, but also socialist" and that the right-wing ideology he prefers is an anti-statist one with a "libertarian idea of a state which does not weigh on citizens".
 When asked to tell his most preferred politician of the 20th century, he said Giacomo Matteotti, a Socialist MP who was killed by Fascist squads in 1925 and remembered his anti-fascist and left-wing roots.